Fellowship Grant Instructions

 - A copy of the current grant specific Institutional Animal Care and Use Committee approval, if applicable.
 The project title and PI must be referenced in the approval letter.

+VI.
 Formatting Requirements (consistent with NIH PHS 398 Guidelines)

 - Use an Arial, Helvetica, Palatino Linotype or Georgia typeface and a font size of 11 points or larger.
 (A symbol font may be used to insert Greek letters or special characters; the font size requirement still applies.)